Table of Contents

 • Kammprofile Gaskets: Featuring a solid metal core with serrated concentric grooves on both sides, covered with a soft material layer, Kammprofile gaskets offer high compressibility and resistance to flange rotation.

-• Corrugated Metal Gaskets: With a corrugated profile, these gaskets provide resilience and adaptability to uneven surfaces, commonly used in heat exchangers and high-pressure applications.
+• Corrugated Metal Gaskets: With a corrugated profile, these gaskets provide resilience and adaptability to uneven surfaces, commonly used in heat exchanger and high-pressure applications.

 Gaskets come in various configurations to accommodate different flange designs and sealing requirements.
 There are three common types of gaskets categorized by their configuration: full-face gaskets, IBC (Inner Bolt Circle) gaskets, and segmented gaskets.